 Maximize | Show Maximize menu |

-Remove from Dashboard | Show Remove from Dashboard menu |
+Remove from Dashboard | Show Remove from the Dashboard menu |

 Advanced Configuration